-This page is dedicated to sharing information and resources related to the Alonzo Tucker Memorial Project and the Alonzo Tucker Task Force, a steering committee created to serve as a platform for gathering diverse community input about a possible memorial for Alonzo Tucker in Coos Bay.
-Here, you will find the Alonzo Tucker Task Force Newsletter, the Alonzo Tucker Memorial Survey, links to further information about the Alonzo Tucker Memorial to be placed at the Coos History Museum, and more.
+This page is dedicated to sharing information and resources related to the Alonzo Tucker Memorial Project and the Alonzo Tucker Task Force, a steering committee created to serve as a platform for gathering diverse community input about a memorial for Alonzo Tucker in Coos Bay.
+Here, you will find the Alonzo Tucker Task Force Newsletter, the Alonzo Tucker Memorial Survey Report, links to further information about the Alonzo Tucker Memorial to be placed at the Coos History Museum, and more.

 Alonzo Tucker Task Force Newsletter